afifurrohman-id/tempsy/README.md

 # [Tempsy API](https://api.tempsy.afifurrohman.my.id)
 > Simple Temporary Files sharing RESTful API with oauth2

 ## API Documentation
+> :warning: **This API is not stable yet, maybe have some breaking changes in the future.**
 - [OpenAPI Specification](api/openapi-spec.yaml)

 ## Usage